By CTS Senior Coach Maddison Russell

 One good starting point is that the longer and lower the intensity of the workout, the shorter and less intense the warm-up, and the shorter and more intense the workout, the longer and more intense the warm-up should be.

 I also recommend that you read our article on some of the biggest mistakes athletes make with High-intensity interval training (HIIT).

 Cyclists, particularly professional cyclists have a reputation for being mentally tough.
 How does an amateur cyclist tap into that other-worldly mental strength that professional cyclists have and apply it to their own interval sessions?

 The first answer is easy – it’s just practice.
 That’s right, in order to get better at something, you have to practice it.
 This is especially true when it comes to mental strength and pain tolerance.

-If you aren’t consistent or realistic with how you approach interval training then you’ll have a tendency to give up early in the session.
+If you aren’t consistent or realistic with how you approach interval training, then you’ll have a tendency to give up early in the session.

-This is a good thing, though.
+Difficulty is a good thing, though.
 Adaptability and mental toughness, or grit, result from prolonged exposure to discomfort and hard efforts.
 When pain tolerance isn’t adequate on its own, there are a number of mental strategies that tend to be effective when trying to tackle interval workouts.

 - Visualization – the oldest trick in the sport psychology handbook, visualizing the successful completion of the session or crossing the finish line at your event can be a powerful motivator.